Best Strawberry Cobbler

 Frequently asked questions

-How do I keep my strawberry cobbler from getting soggy?
+How can I prevent my strawberry cobbler from becoming soggy?

 It has happened to everyone, even me!
-Soggy cobblers are usually caused by too much sugar or liquid, not cooking it long enough, or not adding cornstarch.
-The cornstarch slurry in my recipe is important to keep the excess liquid from being absorbed into the dough.
-Also, do not cover the fruit topping all the way because the steam needs to escape.
-To make sure it is completely cooked, the thickest part of the topping should be 200 degrees F and the filling should be bubbling.
+Soggy cobblers are usually caused by too much sugar or liquid, not cooking them long enough, or not adding cornstarch.
+The cornstarch slurry in my recipe is essential for preventing excess liquid from being absorbed into the dough.
+Also, do not cover the fruit topping completely, as the steam needs to escape.
+To ensure it is thoroughly cooked, the thickest part of the topping should reach 200 degrees F, and the filling should be bubbling.

 Why is my strawberry cobbler doughy?

-Be sure you are not overmixing the batter.
+Be sure to avoid overmixing the batter.
 It will cause the dough to be heavy and dense.
-Also, sift the flour before and after measuring so it has the right amount.
+Also, sift the flour before and after measuring to ensure it has the correct amount.
 Again, try to leave enough space between the dough droppings so the steam can escape.
 Also, let your cobbler rest for 15 minutes before serving so the syrup can absorb.

 Can I use frozen strawberries?

-Yes, frozen strawberries are cheaper, available all year round, and can be used in cobblers!
+Yes, frozen strawberries are cheaper, available year-round, and can be used in cobblers.
 They’re frozen at the peak of ripeness, and always good to have some on hand if fresh strawberries are scarce in your area.
-Just thaw them out and follow the recipe directions to make the filling.
+Thaw them, drain off any excess water, and pat them dry before using in this recipe.

 More recipes with berries: